The truth about bool in Python

 So there you go.
 You learn something new every day.
 If you're curious, here's

-the final implementation of FalseBool
+the final implementation of FalseBool:

 class FalseBool: def __init__ (self, value): if not isinstance (value, bool): raise ValueError self.value= value def __bool__ (self): return self.value def __neg__ (self): return self.value

-'s next release, which I hope will be soon.
+This will go in ayrton's next release, which I hope will be soon.
 I'm also

-working in implementing all of the different styles of expansion found in bash
+working in implementing all of the different styles of expansion found in bash.

 I even seem to have found some bugs in it.